← Back to GLP-1 S product page

 Published research on this compound — for educational purposes only

-How does GLP-1 S’s acylation enable extended half-life? (for educational purposes only)
+How does GLP-1 S’s acylation affect its structural profile? (for educational purposes only)

 GLP-1 S incorporates a C-18 fatty di-acid chain (octadecanedioic acid) attached to lysine at position 26 via a mini-PEG linker (γGlu-2×OEG spacer).
 This acyl moiety binds non-covalently to serum albumin with high affinity, creating a circulating depot that shields the peptide from renal clearance and enzymatic degradation.
-The resulting pharmacokinetic half-life of approximately 165 hours (~7 days) enables extended duration.
+The resulting structural profile reflects the compound’s modified acylation strategy.
 The spacer length and fatty acid chain were specifically optimized to balance albumin binding strength with receptor accessibility.
-Research compound — not for human use.
+For laboratory research use only.

 Citation: Lau J, Bloch P, Schäffer L, et al. “Discovery of the Long-Acting Glucagon-Like Peptide-1 (GLP-1) Analogue GLP-1 S.” J Med Chem.
 2015;58(18):7370-7380.
 PubMed